Last Updated on by

 - Your share your score with your spouse: the only time your romantic relationship will impact your credit score is if you open a joint bank account or take out a loan together.

 Here is more detail on how to improve your personal credit.

 3. Apply for an EIN

 You’ll need an Employer Identification Number to apply for a business credit card.
 An EIN number is issued by the Internal Revenue Service.
 You can apply online.

 Freelancers can use their social security numbers.

 4. Gather all the Required Information

-To get a card, you’ll need to apply for one.
 The process is similar to applying for a personal credit card, but you’ll need to provide additional information related to your business, such as: